+Education policies and programmes that only focus on technical solutions are not sufficient to address the challenges found in conflict-affected contexts.
 If attention to conflict is not integrated into education policy and programming, there is a risk that education investments will increase tensions.

 It is crucial that all humanitarian, development, and educational programmes respond to the context and the dynamics of the conflict by being “conflict sensitive,” both minimizing negative impacts and maximizing positive impacts.

-The Reflection Tool is designed for education programme staff and other stakeholders concerned with education in conflict-affected and fragile contexts.
-The tool can be used to ensure that conflict sensitivity is integrated in education at all stages of the programme cycle: assessment, design, implementation/management, monitoring and evaluation.
+This Reflection Tool is designed to help you reflect on the impact of conflict dynamics on education programs and how these education programs can help either mitigate or exacerbate the conflict dynamics.
+It can be used to integrate conflict sensitivity at all stages of the project cycle: assessment, design, implementation/management, monitoring and evaluation.

-The Guidance Note offers strategies for developing and implementing conflict sensitive education programmes and policies.
-Building upon the INEE Minimum Standards, the Guidance Note is a useful tool for practitioners, policy-makers and researchers working in conflict-affected and fragile contexts.
-The Guidance Note and the INEE Minimum Standards are referenced throughout the Reflection Tool, and can be consulted to find more detailed information and examples as needed.
+The Guidance Note offers strategies for developing and implementing conflict sensitive education programs and policies.
+Building upon the INEE Minimum Standards, the Guidance Note offers guidance on conflict sensitive education design and delivery at all levels and in all types and phases of conflict.
+It is a useful tool for practitioners, policy-makers and researchers working in conflict-affected and fragile contexts.
+A Quick Reference Tool on Conflict Sensitive Education is included (p.
+43), providing bulleted guidance, key actions, and suggestions for conflict sensitive education.

 The CSE Pack is accompanied by several supporting materials:

 Click to download ZIP files of various collections of the CSE Pack materials:

 If you have questions regarding the INEE Conflict Sensitive Education Pack or the supporting materials, please contact email@example.com.